dddrrreee/cs140e-win19/labs/lab11-fuse-fs/README.md

 You need to show that:

   1. Your pi-FS works as a standard file system.  `make part0` wil run some simple tests.
-You should be able to do things like
+You should be able to do file operations such as:

         % echo "hello world." > /pi/echo
         % cat /pi/echo
         hello world.
         %

-     And that all output appears in `/pi/console`.
+     Have them work as expected, and have all output appear in `/pi/console`.

    2. In order to hook up your pi-FS to you pi-sh: write Unix code that can fork/exec a program, overriding its file descriptors for